TM65: How To Report On Embodied Carbon Effectively

 Here is an example of how TM65 can be used to quickly compare the embodied carbon of two different lighting products

-TM65 on 2 lighting products
+Embodied Carbon Savings for 2 lighting products

 Product A’s higher initial embodied carbon is offset by its extended service life, making it the environmentally preferable choice over Product B. Evaluating a product’s entire life cycle is crucial for informed sustainability decisions.